 COE Application must be filed in the name of;

-- applicant himself/herself while he/she is staying in Japan, or
+- applicant himself/herself while he/she is staying in Japan in order to invite himself/herself to Japan.

 Immigration lawyer cannot be your visa sponsor/proxy